-In his profession, Gawande discovered that checklists can also reduce life-saving mistakes during surgery.
-As he wrote in his book, there is no point in having knowledge if we fail in adapting it in a timely and orderly manner.
+In his profession, Gawande discovered that checklists could also reduce life-saving mistakes during surgery.
+As he wrote in his book, there is no point in having knowledge if we fail to adapt it in a timely and orderly manner.
 Failure, he argues, stems not from arrogance, but from not applying what we know works.

 We believe this to be equally true for trading.
 How many mistakes boil down to misuse, system 1 decisions (to refer to Daniel Kahneman), or simply forgetting to do certain steps?